 An argument commonly used against divestment is that instead of "washing our hands" of South Africa we should, as an educational institution, try to help black South Africans get a better education.
 Indeed, a version of this viewpoint is the major thrust of the 1988 Board of Trustees' resolution at the University of Delaware (see Appendix B).
-The Committee sees no contradiction in both divesting and aiding black education in South Africa, although one may question whether six tuition scholarships and one fellowship is a significant commitment by the University towards ending apartheid.
-However, a serious problem associated with efforts from abroad towards improving black education in South Africa is that the de Klerk government has refused to create a desegregated school system and indeed has stated that such a possibility is non-negotiable.
-Meanwhile, last year more than 200 white schools closed because there were not enough white pupils, while in black schools the teacher-student ratio is now 1:90; five 478 times more is spent on each white child than on each black child.9 479 Government proposals by which parents of children in all-white 480 schools may admit students of other races are so compromised as to 481 do nothing to begin to address the problem.
-10 Aside from calling 482 483 into question the South African government's commitment to the 484 ultimate establishment of a democratic state, such a policy towards 485 black education makes outside efforts rather ineffectual, to say 486 the least.
-Until there is a genuine movement towards educational 487 reform by the South African government, aid in the form of 488 scholarships or fellowships will be perceived by many as simply 489 tokenism, particularly since the South African government itself has a role in the selection process.
-It is the view of this 490 Committee that even if such efforts are pursued this in no way 491 492 relieves the administration and faculty of the need to address the specific issue of divestment in a forthright manner.
-493
+The Committee sees no contradiction in both divesting and aiding black education in South Africa, although one may question whether six tuition scholarships and one fellowship is a significant commitment by the University towards However, a serious problem associated with ending apartheid. efforts from abroad towards improving black education in South Africa is that the de Klerk government has refused to create a desegregated school system and indeed has stated that such a possibility is non-negotiable.
+8 Meanwhile, last year more than 200 white schools closed because there were not enough white pupils,

-8The News Journal, February 18, 1990.
+The News Journal, February 18, 1990.